Barack Obama Fast Facts

 January 22, 2009 - Issues executive orders regarding the closing of Guantanamo Bay, torture and creating a review of detention facilities and of individual cases.

-April 6, 2009 - During a speech made in Turkey, is quoted as saying, "The United States is not, and will never be, at war with Islam."
+April 6, 2009 - Says that the United States "is not, and will never be, at war with Islam" during a speech in Turkey.

 April 7, 2009 - Makes a surprise trip to Iraq, his first as president.